 Vanderbilt Dining operates several food facilities throughout campus that provide a variety of food and services.
 The largest dining facility is Two Avenues Marketplace located in Rand Hall behind the Sarratt Student Center.
-Two Avenues serves breakfast, lunch, and dinner, Monday through Friday.
+Two Avenues serves breakfast, lunch, and dinner Monday through Friday.
+The Courtyard Café, located in The Vanderbilt Clinic, and an on-campus McDonald's Restaurant, located on the hospital's plaza/mezzanine level, serve Medical Center personnel and visitors.
 Seven convenience stores on campus offer grab-and-go snacks, beverages, and groceries.
 Three of the stores have hot food and made-to-order items.
 All units accept the Vanderbilt Card, cash, or checks.
 For more information, visit the Web site at www.vanderbilt.edu/dining.